What’s new in nasal cavity and paranasal sinus cancer research and treatment?

 Understanding these gene changes may help doctors develop better methods of diagnosing this disease as well as treatments that are more effective and have fewer side effects than ones currently available.

-For example, researchers have found that many head and neck cancers have mutations (changes) of the p53 tumor suppressor gene.
+For example, researchers have found that many head and neck cancers have mutations (changes) of the tumor suppressor gene TP53.
 These changes lead to additional mutations of other genes, which make the cells better able to grow and spread.
-Scientists are studying several gene therapies that target this gene.
-These therapies are still experimental.
+Scientists have tried gene therapies to give good copies of this gene, but so far the results have been disappointing.

 Surgeons are looking at newer ways of removing these cancers while trying to do as little damage as possible to nearby normal tissues.
 One example of a newer technique is endoscopic surgery, in which certain tumors can be removed using long, thin instruments passed through the nose.
 It may be useful only for certain tumors, but if it can be used it may significantly reduce some of the side effects a person has.